Pulsed-field gel electrophoresis: Procedure

 The procedure for PFGE is similar to that of standard agarose gel electrophoresis, with the main exception being the application of the electric current.
 Generally, in PFGE electrophoresis chambers, the voltage periodically switches between three directions: one along the central axis, and two at a 60 degree angle along each side.
 The application of the voltage can change depending on the variation of PFGE used.

 Applications

 PFGE may be used for genotyping or genetic fingerprinting.
 It has commonly been considered a gold standard in epidemiological studies of pathogenic organisms for several decades.
-For instance, subtyping bacterial isolates with this method has made it easier to discriminate among strains of Listeria monocytogenes, Lactococcus garvieae and some clinical isolates of Bacillus cereus group isolated from diseases aquatic organisms and thus to link environmental or food isolates with clinical infections.
+For instance, subtyping bacterial isolates with this method has made it easier to discriminate among strains of Lactococcus garvieae and some clinical isolates of Bacillus cereus group from aquatic organisms.
+It can also be used to link environmental or food isolates, such as Listeria monocytogenes, with clinical infections.
 It is now in the process of being superseded by next generation sequencing methods.